lunextelecom/event-processor/README.md

 SELECT [Fields] FROM [Data] WHERE [Conditions] GroupBy [AggregateField]

 Data: raw incoming data or genearted time series
-AggregateField: this organized the data for aggregation function.
-Fields that are used to build aggregation of data.  time units can be truncate into time series.  eg. time(5min) means group the Data into 5 mins time series.
+AggregateField: Fields that are used to build aggregation of data.
+  Timeseries is a special function here to group data into timeseries.
 Condition: conditions to filter data. =, !=, >=, <=, >, <, and, or
 Field: field1, field2, or * for all
 Field func: sum, max, min, first, last, avg, timeseries(timefield, size1, size2[optional])